 The Town plans to develop a single recreational and sports services hub in this strategic location to promote active living to all.
 To this end, the project will include the arena, the pool, multipurpose rooms and a small gymnasium.

 The Town wants the project to be sustainable and resilient to the effects of climate change and envisions an eco-responsible and sustainable design.

 It is essential for the Town to provide access to all citizens and users, regardless of age or ability.
 This stems from a desire to make Montreal West a town that is accessible to all, equitable and inclusive.

 Montreal West recognizes that sports and recreation activities must reflect community interests and needs.
 In order to better identify the needs of stakeholders, the Town conducted a town-wide survey, met with key representatives of the community throughout the years and held public consultation meetings.

-In May 2021, it was announced that the Town of Montreal West received a grant of $ 12,556,727 from the federal and provincial governments as part of the Financial Assistance Program for Recreational and Sports Infrastructures (PAFIRS) for the reconstruction of its Sports and Recreation Center.
+In May 2021, it was announced that the Town of Montreal West received a grant of over $ 16,000,000 from the federal and provincial governments as part of the Financial Assistance Program for Recreational and Sports Infrastructures (PAFIRS) for the reconstruction of its Sports and Recreation Center.
 This program aims to support the presence of sport and recreation infrastructures in good condition in all regions of Quebec and to increase access to these infrastructures for the population.